 Abby currently serves on the board of A.C.T. and is chair of the A.C.T.
 MFA Conservatory board.
 She has organized and sponsored events for Greenbelt Alliance, and she and her husband are sponsors of SPUR.
 Past nonprofit leadership includes serving on the boards of Drew School for ten years, Mary Meyer School and LaSalle Language Academy in Chicago, and Parent’s Coalition of Bay Area High Schools.

-Community Arts, Education and Grants and Street Artist Committee
+Community Investments and Street Artist Committees

 Performing Arts (Music)